-The CCC is a fabulous supplement to school choir or to any music training - with repertoire focused on classics, and with a chance to perform with professional musicians in stunning venues.
+The CCC is a fabulous supplement to school choir or to any music training because of its repertoire focused on classics and its opportunities to perform with professional musicians in stunning venues.

-Our next round of new member auditions will be held April 26 & 27 and May 17 & 18 for entry into the choir beginning August 15, 2013.
-We will be accepting positions for our Junior, Encore and Cantus Choirs - boys and girls ages 7-16.
+Our next round of new member auditions will be held November 22 & 23 for entry into the choir beginning January 9, 2014.
+We will be accepting positions for our Junior, Encore and Cantus Choirs: boys and girls ages 7-15.

 Contact us now or call 480-699-9846 to schedule a free 15 minute audition.